JamesHujy/TRPapers/README.md

 ## Plan
 #### Week 0 (2020.02.17-2020.02.23)
-Search relative method and dataset
+* Search relative method and dataset

+#### Week 1 (2020.02.24-2020.03.01)
+* Organizing the papers we have read and prepare for presenting them.
+* Focus on the logical reasoning and keep on reading papers.